-This also applies to Cul Camps, Easter Camps & Halloween Camps etc. (this does not apply to younger club members helping out at these camps) .
+This also applies to Cul Camps, Easter Camps & Halloween Camps etc. (this does not apply to younger club members helping out at these camps – they can do the Emerging Coaches Course) .
 There must be a certified Coach in charge at all times for any club activity involving games, training or camp activities.

-The Foundation Course is also the first step in progressing to Award 1 and Award 2.
+The Foundation Course/Introduction To Gaelic Games Coaching is also the first step in progressing to Award 1 and Award 2.
 Going forward clubs will have to have coaches qualified at Award 1 or Award 2 involved in their adult teams to comply with legislation.
-As a “Foundation Coach” you must be either coaching/assisting or actively involved with an underage team & you must attend a minimum of 2 workshops provided by Cork Coaching & Games throughout the year.
+As a “Foundation Coach/Introduction To Gaelic Games Coach” you must be either coaching/assisting or actively involved with an underage team & you must attend a minimum of 2 workshops provided by Cork Coaching & Games throughout the year.

-The Foundation Award course is aimed at beginner coaches and will enable participants to assist a coach in the organisation of activities to develop Hurling or Gaelic football.
-The course is 7 ½ hours in duration (or 9 hours for dual hurling and football course) and covers 4 key modules, as well as Introductory and Conclusion modules.
+The Foundation Award/Introduction To Gaelic Games Coaching course is aimed at beginner coaches and will enable participants to assist a coach in the organisation of activities to develop Hurling, Camogie or Ladies Football & Gaelic football.
+The course is 8+ hours in duration and covers 7 key modules, as well as Introductory and Conclusion modules.

-The focus of the course is the development of the ‘How to Coach’ skills by placing the participant in situations that they will face as coaches – the organisation of games activities, activities to develop skill and activities to develop the various movement skills.
+The focus of the course is the development of the Coaching skills by placing the participant in situations that they will face as coaches – the organisation of games activities, activities to develop skill and activities to develop the various movement skills.

 By the end of this course participants will be able to: